oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 296-40357-1-ND [Datasheet](http://www.ti.com/lit/ds/symlink/lp5907.pdf)
 Reasons: This is a replacement for our original choice - the Skyworks AAT3215.
 This one has the same package and it also has a functionally equivalent pin-out to the AAT3215.
 Just as important, the specs are very similar between the two chips.
+The input voltage range is 2.2V to 5.5 V and the drop out voltage is 120 mV.
 Rad-Hard Analogue: ISL75052SEH
 [Datasheet](http://www.intersil.com/content/dam/Intersil/documents/isl7/isl75052seh.pdf)
 Reasons: This IC shares the same footprint as the LP5907MFX.
 Unfortunately, the pin-out is different so this chip does not offer a direct plug-and-play option for radiation hardening.